google/zetasql/docs/one-pager.md

 **Description**

-You can use the `TABLESAMPLE` operator to select a random sample of a data set.
-This operator is useful when working with tables that have large amounts of data and precise answers are not required.
+You can use the `TABLESAMPLE` operator to select a random sample of a dataset.
+This operator is useful when you're working with tables that have large amounts of data and you don't need precise answers.

 +  `sample_method`: When using the `TABLESAMPLE` operator, you must specify the sampling algorithm to use: